adrianlerer/peralta-metamorphosis/README.md

 ## 🎯 Overview

 This replication package provides complete computational tools for analyzing political actor networks using multi-dimensional similarity frameworks.
-The analysis focuses on 32 political actors across 19 countries, with special emphasis on the López Rega-Milei comparison using bootstrap validation with 1000 iterations.
+The analysis focuses on 32 political actors across 19 countries, using bootstrap validation with 1000 iterations.

 ### Research Questions Addressed

 1. **Multi-dimensional Political Similarity**: How do political actors compare across economic, social, political system, and international relations dimensions?
 2. **Network Structure Analysis**: What network patterns emerge from political actor similarities?
 3. **Statistical Robustness**: How robust are similarity measurements when validated through bootstrap resampling?
-4. **López Rega-Milei Framework**: What are the detailed similarity breakdowns between these specific political figures?
+4. **Political Figures Framework**: What are the detailed similarity breakdowns between these specific political figures?

 ## ⭐ Key Features